slatedocs/slate/source/includes/openstack/_instances.md

 Optional | &nbsp;
 ------ | -----------
 `userData`<br/>*string* | Data that the user can specify when they launch an instance.
-User data holds a file that cloud-aware applications in the guest instance can access.
-One application that uses user data is the cloud-init system, which is available on various Linux systems.
+User data can be used in the cloud-init system as a script that is run during the initial launch.
+The user data field can be used to configure SSH keys, user settings, or run a script.

 #### Associate a floating IP